 In addition to still photography, Robert employes some filmmaking into his body of work as well.
 His music videos for Billboard artists Moodroom ( Fowl Records ) and Leah Stargazing (Telescope ) have appeared on MTV2 and the Fuse Channel.
 His Leah Stargazing music video Someone to Count On was the 3rd place winner in the Canadian Independent Music Video Awards.

-“I strive to create an image with visual voice, confidence, and sometimes providing a little back-talk,” explains Robert.
+“I strive to create images with visual voice, confidence, and sometimes providing a little back-talk,” explains Robert.

-Studio history: In the mid-90's Robert opened his first studio on Providence's bohemian Thayer street located between R.I.S.D. and Brown, and in 2000 made the exciting leap to a larger full-service studio on Broadway & 18th street in New York City's historic Union Square (the original Photo District).
-Shooting and running his own NYC studio for over 11 years in the same neighborhood that hosts the worlds top magazines, model agencies, ad agencies, and music venues gave Robert true fast-paced top-level industry exposure and experience.
-In 2011, Robert (along with many NYC creatives) discovered Los Angeles as the perfect next big-city backdrop, offering new locations, year-round lighting options, and a bit of Venice Beach re-charging to those artistic batteries from over 11 years of studio shooting on NYC's frontline.
-Splitting time between LA and NYC these days provides Robert and clients on both coasts a new flexibility that can keep pace with any upcoming project.
+Studio history: In the mid-90's Robert opened his first art studio on Providence's bohemian Thayer street located between R.I.S.D. and Brown, and in 2000 made the exciting leap to a larger full-service studio on Broadway & 18th street in New York City's historic Union Square (the original Photo District).
+Shooting and running his own NYC studio for over 10 years in the same neighborhood that hosts the worlds top magazines, model agencies, ad agencies, and music venues gave Robert true fast-paced top-level industry exposure and experience.
+In 2010, Robert (along with many NYC creatives) discovered the great city of Los Angeles as the perfect next big-city backdrop, offering new beautiful outdoor locations, year-round lighting options, and a bit of Venice Beach re-charging to those artistic batteries from over 10 years of studio shooting on NYC's frontline.
+Still splitting time between LA and NYC these days, Robert provides clients on both coasts a new flexibility that can keep pace with any upcoming project.